KyleNeece/KyleNeece.github.io/content/index.md

 **For UVM 2024-2025 Campaign**
 For those who need a reminder on the new rules for act 2 (within Thieves Metropolis and associated plot only), here they are.
 - Out of combat initiative
-	- Helps with people who may not participate as much due to spotlight things
+	- Helps with people who may not participate as much due to spotlight distribution
 - Roll a hit die health encounters
 	- Sometimes I'll ask you to roll your hit die for the day.
 The number you roll = the number of hits you can take for the day.
 Damage calculations work differently, but I can help you with those in session
 - Stealth System